keepin-it-eazy/Keepin-it-Eazy/README.md

-- 🔭 I’m currently working on a year long java application for an academic peoject
+- 🔭 I’m currently working on a year long java application for an academic project
 - 🌱 I’m currently learning Java, MySQL, Artificial Intelligence
 - 👯 I’m looking to collaborate on Application Development, Web Development and AI
 - 🤔 I’m looking for help with Java, MySQL, AI, Python